BSN Degree - Undergraduate Bachelor of Science in Nursing Program

 Program Details

-a bachelor degree in nursingOne of the top nursing schools in the Philadelphia suburbs and surrounding area, GMercyU offers a combination of educational advantages you won’t find elsewhere.
-With personal attention in and out of the classroom from experts in the field, GMercyU's BSN program is structured to provide a strong foundation in the liberal arts, sciences, Mercy values, and professional nursing practice.
-A graduate from the BSN program is prepared as an educated person, citizen of the world, and professional nurse.
+a bachelor degree in nursingOne of the top nursing schools in the Philadelphia suburbs, GMercyU offers personal attention in and out of the classroom from experts in the field.
+Our BSN program provides a strong foundation in the liberal arts, sciences, Mercy values, and professional nursing practice.
+A graduate from GMercyU's BSN program is highly skilled and passionate about nursing.

-As a nurse generalist, you are educated to give direct and indirect nursing care in a variety of healthcare settings to individuals, families, communities, and diverse populations.
-Students acquire requisite knowledge, attitudes, and skills to contribute to the healthcare team in a variety of nursing roles such as caregiver, teacher, advocate, and leader.
+As a nurse generalist, you are educated to give direct and indirect nursing care in various healthcare settings to individuals, families, communities, and diverse populations.
+Students develop the knowledge, attitudes, and skills to contribute to a healthcare team in multiple nursing roles, such as caregiver, teacher, advocate, and leader.

 We offer: